ZacharyDuBois/Fluid-MC-Stats/README.md

 - Bootstrap interface.
 - Mobile support.
 - Player spam control (To prevent bad averages).
+- Live ticker.
+- Top lists.
+- Nice URLs :)
 - *More coming*

 ## Requirements

 - Apache or Nginx.
-- A non-locally hosted server.
+- A non-locally hosted server (Meaning you are hosting from your house).
 - PHP5+.
 - MySQL.
 - A Minecraft server running Stats.